bihealth/sodar-core/docs/source/dev_project_app.rst

     # ...
     return [
         PluginSearchResult(
-            category='all',  # Category ID to be used in your search template title='List title',  # Title of the result set search_types=[],  # Object types included in this category columns=[  # List of column specifictations for the results table PluginSearchResultColumn(title='First field'),
+            category='all',  # Category ID
+            title='List title',  # Title of the result set search_types=[],  # Object types included in this category columns=[  # List of column specifictations for the results table PluginSearchResultColumn(title='First field'),
                 PluginSearchResultColumn(title='Second field'),
             ],
-            rows=[  # List of row specifications, each row is a list of cells [
+            rows=[  # List of rows, each row consisting of a list of cells [
                     PluginSearchResultCell(value='Result name'),
                     PluginSearchResultCell(value='Result description')